 Definition of open raise

-A open raise occurs when no one has done an action before you.
-If you are in the UTG position and raise, you roll a open raise.
-If a player has limped before you and you have raised, it is not a open raise, it is an iso-raise (you isolate yourself with the player who has limped).
-The expression "open" indicates that you are the first to make a play.
-The open raise is a very classic poker game.
-Usually, when no one has spoken before you and you want to go to a flop, it is very advisable to make a "open raise".
+An open-raise occurs when no one has made a move before you.
+If you are in UTG position and raise, you are making an open-raise.
+If a player has limped in before you and you bet, it is not an open-raise, it is an iso-raise (you isolate yourself with the player who limped in).
+The term "open" indicates that you are the first to make a play.
+The open raise is a very classic poker play.
+Generally, when no one has spoken before you and you want to go to a flop, it is very advisable to make an open raise.

-A open raise has several advantages.
-For one, you reduce the number of players who will see the flop.
-If you make a limp, it is possible that several players will follow you and that you will see a flop with 4 or 5 players.
-The more players who see a flop, the less control you will have over the hand.
-Also, the more players in flop, the less equity you will have in the hand.
-Of two, when you make a open raise, you have the initiative, i.e. you have control of the hand.
-You represent one strong hand and you can represent several strong hands out of several flops.
+An open raise has several advantages.
+First, you decrease the number of players who will see the flop.
+If you make a limp, it is possible that several players will call and you will see a flop with 4 or 5 players.
+The more players on the flop, the less control you have over the hand.
+Also, the more players on the flop, the less equity you will have in the hand.
+Second, when you make an open raise, you have the initiative, meaning you have control of the hand.
+You represent a strong hand and you can represent multiple strong hands on multiple flops.